oqolarte/oblong/content/project/old-computer.md

 - RAM: 2Gb
 - Wifi: 802.11b/g

-Moreover, the physical condition is not even good to begin with:
+Note also that the physical condition is not even good to begin with:
 - no battery, always plugged in;
 - some keys don't work properly;
-- speakers can only go up to a certain volume, barely audible (this is a non-issue, though; I can just use earphones as the jacks are working fine).
+- speakers can only go up to a certain volume, barely audible (this is a non-issue, though; I can just use earphones as the jacks are working fine);
+- fan hums weirdly, like choking on static.

 In real life, some people may just be lucky enough to have a working computer (maybe as a donation), but not so much to afford to upgrade its parts.
 Think far-flung rural areas.

+For anyone who cares, here's [dmesg](/dmesg.txt) for more details about my system.

 ## Software

 I need software that requires minimal resources but still empowers the user to "do things."
 To me, this means that I have to use the terminal whenever possible.
+The following are what I have in my netbook:

 - Operating System: [OpenBSD 6.9](https://openbsd.org)
 - Window Manager: cwm